Fluorenylmethyloxycarbonyl protecting group

-The fluorenylmethoxycarbonyl protecting group (Fmoc) is a base-labile protecting group used in organic synthesis.
+The fluorenylmethoxycarbonyl protecting group (Fmoc) is a base-labile amine protecting group used in organic synthesis, particularly in peptide synthesis.
+It is popular for its stability toward acids and hydrolysis and its selective removal by weak bases, such as piperidine, without affecting most other protecting groups or sensitive functional groups.
+Fmoc protection is especially advantageous in solid-phase peptide synthesis (SPPS), where its compatibility with other reagents and ease of removal streamline synthesis workflows.
+Upon deprotection, Fmoc yields a byproduct (Dibenzofulvene) that can be monitored by UV spectroscopy, allowing for efficient reaction tracking.

 Protection & Formation

-Fmoc carbamate is frequently used as a protecting group for amines, where the Fmoc group can be introduced by reacting the amine with fluorenylmethyloxycarbonyl chloride (Fmoc-Cl), e.g.:
+Fmoc-carbamate is frequently used as a protecting group for primary and secondary amines, where the Fmoc group can be introduced by reacting the amine with fluorenylmethyloxycarbonyl chloride (Fmoc-Cl), e.g.:

 The other common method for introducing the Fmoc group is through 9-fluorenylmethylsuccinimidyl carbonate (Fmoc-OSu), which may itself be obtained by the reaction of Fmoc-Cl with the dicyclohexylammonium salt of N-hydroxysuccinimide.

 Reacting with 9-fluorenylmethyloxycarbonyl azide (itself made by reacting Fmoc-Cl with sodium azide) in sodium bicarbonate and aqueous dioxane is also a method to install Fmoc group.

 Because the fluorenyl group is highly fluorescent, certain UV-inactive compounds may be reacted to give the Fmoc derivatives, suitable for analysis by reversed phase HPLC.
 Analytical uses of Fmoc-Cl that do not use chromatography may be limited by the requirement that excess Fmoc-Cl be removed before an analysis of fluorescence.

 Cleavage & Deprotection

-The Fmoc group is rapidly removed by primary bases as well as some secondary bases.
+The Fmoc group is rapidly removed by base.
 Piperidine is usually preferred for Fmoc group removal as it forms a stable adduct with the dibenzofulvene byproduct, preventing it from reacting with the substrate.
-Fmoc protection has found significant use in solid phase peptide synthesis (SPPS).

-Roles in SPPS
+Role in Peptide Synthesis

-The use of Fmoc as a temporary protecting group for amine at the N-terminus in SPPS is very widespread for Fmoc/tBu approach, because its removal with piperidine solution does not disturb the acid-labile linker between the peptide and the resin.
+The use of Fmoc as a temporary protecting group for amine at the N-terminus in solid phase synthesis is very widespread for Fmoc/tBu approach, because its removal with piperidine does not disturb the acid-labile linker between the peptide and the resin.
 A typical SPPS Fmoc deprotection is performed with a solution of 20% piperidine in N,N-dimethylformamide (DMF).